tdwg/bdq/tg2/_review/index.md

 #### 3.4.2 Supporting Vocabularies (non-normative)

 The Supporting Vocabularies are controlled vocabularies used in the technical definitions of the Tests.
-(Note: The suporting controlled vocabulary term list documents below also act as the landing pages for those vocabularies).

 - [**BDQ Controlled Vocabulary List of Terms (bdq:)**](docs/list/bdq/index.md)
 - [**Data Quality Criterion Controlled Vocabulary List of Terms (bdqcrit:)**](docs/list/bdqcrit/index.md)